Earthfiredrake/SWL-DevUtils/README.md

-# SWL-DevTools
+# SWL-DevUtils
 A rather random collection of tools for SWL that I've used when developing mods or for personal curiosity Most features are controlled by DVs named `efdDevUtil*`

 ## Dynel Data Dumps
   Data for various dynels is dumped to the system chat and log file (for later parsing).
 By default it's mostly location info, occasionally specialized for various Cartographer data formats.
-Tr
   + `efdDevUtilDump` (bool, self-resets): Triggers a data dump for the dynel under the targeting reticle (when it has changed to a non-grey colour). `/tdd` (target data dump) script is provided as a shorthand
   + `efdDevUtilDumpSelf` (bool, self-resets): Triggers the data dump for the player avatar dynel
   + `efdDevUtilProxScan` (bool): Toggles data dumps for any dynel that enters proximity (useful for invisible/non-targeted dynels).